-- Mass is offered four times daily in Our Lady of the Most Holy Trinity Chapel, and confession is available before and after each Mass.
+- Mass is offered four times daily in California and twice in New England.
+Confession is available before and after each Mass.

 - The Chaplains live on campus, and will meet privately with students at any time for advice, confession, or spiritual direction.

 - The Students all live on campus unless they are married.
-The College’s intellectual life is essentially bound up with its community life.
+The College’s intellectual life is intimately bound up with its community life.

 - Campus dress is more formal than that at a typical college or university.
-For classes, Mass, and weekday meals, slacks and collared shirts are required for men, as are skirts or dresses with semi-formal tops for women.
+For classes, Mass, and weekday meals, slacks and collared shirts are required for men, as are dresses or skirts with semi-formal tops for women.

-- The Rules of Residence are designed to foster good order and encourage habits appropriate to the pursuit of wisdom and true friendship.
+- The Codes of Conduct (California and New England) are designed to foster good order and encourage habits appropriate to the pursuit of wisdom and true friendship.

 - Intramural Sports such as flag football, volleyball, soccer, basketball, and tennis are highly popular and take place throughout the year.

-- Work-study jobs of 13 hours a week are required for all students receiving financial aid.
+- Work-study jobs of 13 hours a week are required for all students receiving institutional financial aid.

-- Internet access and public computers are available in the student mailroom and library.
+- Internet access and public computers are available in designated locations on both campuses.
 Access to Thomas Aquinas e-mail accounts is provided in every residence hall.

 - The Career Advisement Office aids students in planning careers, gaining entrance to graduate and professional schools, and networking with alumni.